LiskArchive/lisk-legacy-docs/README.md

 ### Releasing new versions

-When all issues that belong to a Milestone are closed, the current version branch is merged into the `dev-` branch.
+When all issues that belong to a milestone are closed, the current version branch is merged into the `dev-` branch.

 The `dev-` branch is then tagged with the corresponding version number.